 I’ll offer just my own opinion here, since I can’t speak for anyone else.

-One of my biases is that I’ve been managing low-back pain for years from an injury sustained back in the day.
+For example, one of my biases is that I’ve been managing low-back pain for years from an injury sustained back in the day.

 And so that means there are 3 comfort levels.

 For me, the recumbent bike is far & away the most comfortable of the three.